 How to Plant Red Hot Pokers

-Red hot poker plants can be planted in early fall, before the first frosts of the season come.
+Red hot poker plant can be planted in early fall, before the first frosts of the season come.
 Otherwise they can be planted well after your last local frost date, usually from May until July.
 Planting in late spring or early summer gives the plants time to establish a robust root system before fall and cooler temperatures arrive.

 Dig a hole in the soil large enough to hold the plant.
 The crown should be no more than 3 inches below the soil level.
 If you are planting more than one plant space them 18 to 24 inches apart.
 Larger varieties will require more space so consult the information on the plant label before planting.

-Caring for Red Hot Poker Plants
+Red Hot Poker Care

 Watering and Fertilizing